• Products

 Running in monitoring mode

-Just like the PII detection plugin, the OPA plugin also supports monitoring mode by adding monitoring_mode: true in its parameters as shown below:
+Just like the PII detection plugin, the OPA plugin also supports monitoring mode by adding monitoring_mode: true

 - id: authz_allow_if_authed_pii